 Syringe Pump Accuracy and Precision

 Syringe pumps provide precise control over the movement and delivery of fluids and can be incorporated into a wide range of experimental setups, ensuring that any work done is reproducible and accurate.
 Although syringe pumps can offer extremely fine control over the movement of the syringe, there are limitations associated with any measurement system.
-It is well know that the accuracy and precision of your measurement system is as good as your least accurate element.
+It is well known that the accuracy and precision of your measurement system is as good as your least accurate element.
 Therefore, it is important that you understand potential sources of error associated with syringe pumps.

 To work out the accuracy and precision of either a hand-held syringe or a syringe pump, you must examine the properties and limitations of the system as well as the reproducibility of your repeat measurements.